American Muslim Health Professionals: Connecting Muslims to Coverage Campaign

 One of the major public health issues that AMHP has been addressing over the past few years is reaching the uninsured American-Muslims through a grassroots campaign called “Connecting Muslims to Coverage.”
 This campaign was initiated in 2015 with the goal of helping American-Muslims obtain health insurance coverage through the open enrollment period of the Affordable Care Act.
 AMHP has continued this campaign during the past enrollment cycle by hiring a team of community organizers who are working in their respective states to identify local mosques and community-based organizations where they can host enrollment and outreach events.

 In March 2014, Rumana Ahmed, the former Executive Assistant to the Deputy Assistant to the President for Public Engagement and Interim Liaison to Muslim-American and Arab-American communities, launched the first National Muslim Enrollment Weekend (NMEW) to raise awareness and encourage the American-Muslim community to enroll in health insurance coverage.
 Last year, NMEW was held over Martin Luther King Weekend and garnered support from nearly 57 local and national organizations that joined the coalition.
 The main objective of the weekend was to inform members about the ACA and how they can benefit from it.
 Partner organizations included Islamic schools, mosques, and prominent community-based organizations.

 In 2015, Khadija Gurnah, the former Program Manager for AMHP’s Affordable Care Act outreach and enrollment efforts, was awarded the White House Champion of Change Award for her dedication to connecting Muslims to coverage.
 Under Khadija’s direction, AMHP launched the first national grassroots initiative of its kind in the Muslim American community.
 With a limited budget and only seven on-the-ground organizers, AMHP mobilized 81 partner institutions, resulting in thousands of enrollments and newly formed relationships between clergy and civic leaders across religious, ethnic, and racial lines.

-AMHP speaks at Muslim conferences (like ISNA) about the importance of healthcare.
-Former presidents include Faseeha Altaf, MPH.